daugustgraffam/charlesserver/readme.txt

-Launch with:
+#Launch with:
 docker-compose up -d

-Shut down with:
+#Shut down with:
 docker-compose down --rmi 'all'

-This will shut down and clear all images, returning to fresh state on next compose up.
+#This will shut down and clear all images, returning to fresh state on next compose up.

+#Launch bash within the container
+docker exec -it charlesserver_app_1 bash